tarantool/doc/doc/reference/tooling/tcm/tcm_configuration.rst

         basic-auth:
             enabled: false # bool
         network: tcp # string
-        host: 127.0.0.1 #string
+        host: 127.0.0.1 # string
         port: 8080 # int
         request-size: 1572864 # int64

 Parameters that can take multiple values are arrays.
-In YAML, they are passed as YAML arrays (each item on a new line, starting with a dash).
+In YAML, they are passed as YAML arrays: each item on a new line, starting with a dash.
 In environment variables and command line options, the items of such arrays are passed in a semicolon-separated string.

 .. code-block:: yaml